Category: Products

 What is a nicotine pouch?

 Nicotine pouches are designed for oral use, placed between the gum and lip where nicotine is absorbed through the lining of the mouth.
 Unlike traditional chewing tobacco or snus, they are tobacco-free.
 Instead, they contain a pharmaceutical-grade nicotine salt, typically derived from the tobacco plant but purified.
-This nicotine is then mixed with food-grade fillers, flavorings – ranging from refreshing mint to exotic fruits – and sweeteners and pH regulators, all enclosed within a small, permeable cellulose pouch.
-The absence of tobacco leaf itself is a key selling point, distinguishing them from their predecessors and positioning them as a potentially cleaner alternative.
+This nicotine is then mixed with food-grade fillers, flavorings (mint or fruits), sweeteners and pH regulators, all enclosed within a small, permeable cellulose pouch.
+The absence of tobacco leaf itself is a key advantage, positioning them as a cleaner alternative.
 Because nothing is burned or heated, users are not exposed to tar or carbon monoxide, two of the most dangerous byproducts of smoking.

 Who should use them and who should not